Updated on 2026-04-14

 - On macOS: Open System Preferences, select Bluetooth from the sidebar, pair and connect your Echo device from the available list.

-Once connected, open any media player and play the converted music.
+Once connected, open your saved audio files with any media player.
 Instantly, the audio will now stream through your Echo speaker.

 Why Does Alexa Not Support YouTube Music?